Redherring32/TinyTendo/README.md

 You could KILL the chips if this is not done correctly, do this at your own risk, I am not responsible for damage to any hardware resulting from attempting to build this project.

-The cutting and grinding process can take up to 5hrs per chip, take your time, and don't get impatient.

 ## Repository Structure:

 * Hardware: Contains all files relating to the hardware design for the various PCBs used for this project